 If you require assistance in listing and marketing your house in Cape Coral, FL, contact Mike Lombardo.

-Mike Lombardo is one of the best real estate agents you’ll ever work with in Cape Coral and Southwest Florida.
+Mike Lombardo is one of the best real estate agents you’ll ever work with within Cape Coral and Southwest Florida.
 While most agents in the industry often exude empathy or authority, Mike is one of the rare few who combines both to create a truly wonderful home selling experience.
 This unique hallmark of his service manifests in a number of ways:

 - Making your home shine on digital media.
 Mike and his team have a wide range of cutting-edge tools at their disposal to market your home in an increasingly digital world.
-Your property will benefit from exposure in various real estate websites overseen by a vast partner network.
+Your property will benefit from exposure to various real estate websites overseen by a vast partner network.
 Plus, they’ll enlist the services of professional photographers and videographers to help you produce a set of stellar listing photos and a memorable, winning virtual tour.

 - Pricing your home correctly to get maximum ROI.
 Mike understands that you want to get the best returns on your investment as much as possible.
 To achieve that, he will prepare a detailed market report which will be the foundation of your pricing strategy.
 From there, Mike will help you conceptualize home improvement ideas that will nudge the property closer to your ideal price point.

-- Evaluating the condition of your property as accurately as possible.
+- Evaluate the condition of your property as accurately as possible.
 Mike has been assisting home sellers since his college days.
 No matter the size, condition, and features of the property, he has seen it all.
 As a result, Mike knows what it takes to sell a home for the highest possible price.
 His professional home review will let you know what upgrades and improvements you need to make to boost your property’s value.

 - Creating a feedback loop to improve listings.
 Sellers don’t often receive feedback from agents who’ve shown their listings to potential buyers.
 But Mike and his team actively seek out helpful feedback to improve your property’s listing and marketability.
 This, along with industry trends and benchmarks, help create the best strategy for selling your home.